DebugSwift/DebugSwift/README.md

 }
 ```

+All threshold configurations are automatically persisted using UserDefaults.

 #### Results:
 When the threshold is exceeded, you'll see:
 - Visual alerts in the app with your configured emoji and message